What is Mostel's Travels of Babar?

 What is the length of Mostel's Travels of Babar?

-When performed complete, The Travels of Babar is a full hour in length, without intermission.
-However, if desired, Mostel's Babar can also be divided into two separate, self-contained works based on it that each can be performed independently: Babar's Honeymoon and Babar's Return to the Land of the Elephants.
+When performed complete, The Travels of Babar is approximately 60 minutes, without intermission.
+However, if desired, Mostel's Babar can also be divided into two separate, self-contained works based on it that each can be performed independently: Babar's Honeymoon (approx. 40 minutes) and Babar's Return to the Land of the Elephants (approx. 30 minutes)